Copper prices slumped in 2018, but historical copper prices have been trending upward for decades. Here’s why.

 But interestingly, if we take a step backwards, the long-term picture for copper prices looks quite different.
 In recent years, the red metal has rebounded after a downtrend from about 2011 to 2015, and over the last few decades prices have increased even more dramatically.

-Case in point: spot COMEX copper prices have risen roughly 23 percent over the past year, but have gained 208 percent since 2000.
-Although this major increase doesn’t account for inflation, it is still a sizable gain.
-What’s more, copper prices were more or less on the rise during the latter half of the 20th century as well.
+Case in point: as of the beginning of 2019, copper prices were up more than 200 percent since 2000.
+Although this major increase doesn’t account for inflation, it is still a sizeable gain.
+What’s more, copper prices were more or less on the rise during the latter half of the 20th century.

 “That fundamentally changed the way we mine copper,” Ioannou said.
 “Up until then, a lot of copper mining was for the most part focused on sulfide mineralization producing a copper concentrate that you’d send to a smelter.
 With heap-leach technology, all of a sudden the giant porphyries [and] the oxidized caps associated with large porphyries down in South America became viable.”